Sphereon-Opensource/SSI-SDK/packages/ms-request-api/README.md

 # ms-request-api

-Microsoft :registered: Entra Verified ID allows you to issue Verifiable Credentials.
+Microsoft:registered: Entra Verified ID allows you to issue Verifiable Credentials.
 This SSI-SDK plugin handles issuing a verifiable credential using issuer authentication info and issuer configuration using the Entra Verified ID Request API.

 ### Installation